Co-operative Bank Review (2026): Ethical Banking, Fees and Verdict

 Mobile App Experience

-Businesses that manage most operations from a phone will find Starling or Tide faster and more integrated day-to-day.
+If you manage most operations from a phone, Starling or Tide are faster and more integrated day-to-day.
 Co-op’s mobile offering is functional, not a differentiator.

 Web and Desktop Access

-Co-op provides full online banking covering payments, statements, and account management.
+Your full online banking covers payments, statements, and account management.
 Open Banking connectivity is supported from desktop for accountancy tools.

 Ease of Day-to-Day Account Management

-For businesses that operate electronically with Open Banking for accounting feeds, day-to-day Co-op management is straightforward.
-The branch network adds a practical route for complex account conversations that challengers don’t offer.
+If your business operates electronically with Open Banking for accounting feeds, day-to-day Co-op management is straightforward.
+The branch network adds a practical route for complex account conversations that challengers do not offer.

 If your account is flagged or a complex issue arises, a branch gives you a direct conversation instead of waiting for in-app support.
 That’s the structural difference from Starling or Tide.